 - Gateway to the spiritual realm of Yamunotri

-- Blessed with natural hot water springs
+- Natural hot water springs for bathing

 - Tranquil ambiance and vibrant local markets